kathleenfwang/Android-AnkiDroid-UI-Espresso-Tests/README.md

 #### Test Coverage

 [Buttons](https://developer.android.com/guide/topics/ui/controls/button), [TextViews](https://developer.android.com/reference/android/widget/TextView), [EditTexts](https://developer.android.com/reference/android/widget/EditText), and [Spinners](https://developer.android.com/guide/topics/ui/controls/spinner) are just a few commonly used Views within Android apps.
-Since these are the UI elements that users interact with, it’s important to test a variety of them to ensure that they work properly. **For this reason, it’s mandatory that you test at least five different Views in your project.**
+Since these are the UI elements that users interact with, it’s important to test a variety of them across different features to ensure that they work properly. **For this reason, it’s mandatory that you test at least eight app features and at least five different Views in your project.**

 #### Testing Best Practices